Cookies on this website

 Sleepio Feasibility: We explored the feasibility of using the online sleep improvement programme 'Sleepio' in a group of community dwelling stroke survivors.
 The results were published in the journal 'Brain Injury'.
 Read a summary of our findings

 INSPIRES Study: We investigated if stroke survivors using an online CBT experience had greater improvements in their sleep than people who are given a brochure about sleep hygiene.
+The results were published in the 'Journal of Sleep Research'.
 Read a summary of our findings.

 NEWSLETTER

-The wider research network have a newsletter which provides updates about completed and on-going research that investigates stroke.
+The wider stroke recovery research hub have a newsletter which provides updates about completed and on-going research that investigates stroke.
 You can see the current and past issues of the newsletter, and sign-up to the mailing list.

 OPPORTUNITIES TO TAKE PART IN CURRENT RESEARCH